 Chiropractors Don’t Heal

 The adjustment does not heal the patient.
 Neither does it relieve symptoms.
 What the adjustment does do is remove interference to normal nerve function.
 Normal performance of the patient’s nervous system is vital to the body’s ability to self-heal.
 The adjustment restores the normal activity of the nervous system affected by the vertebral misalignment.

 Medical research is being done today to better understand this self-healing process.
 The science of neuro-immunology explores the ability of the body to combat and to conquer disease.
 It is now recognised that, had self-healing not existed, mankind would not have survived through the centuries.
 A simple example of self-healing is the ability of the body to mend a broken bone after it has been set.
-Interference to the nervous system by an atlas misalignment affects the ability of the body to heal itself.
+Interference to the nervous system by the upper cervical spine affects the ability of the body to heal itself.